rishi-yadav/ValGenAgent/README.md

 It simplifies software validation workflows by generating test plans (from feature input files), generating the test cases and, executing tests cases on target device.
-The pipeline uses existing source code, documents, public URLs to create a vector index which provides context to LLM (GPT-4o) for better code genetion.
+The pipeline uses existing source code, documents, public URLs to create a vector index which provides context to LLM (GPT-4o) for better code generation.
 It provides flexibility to user to selectively use all three or single execution flow.

 Note: The pipeline uses Azure deployed models for embedding and inference hence it is completely safe to use even with your proprietary code.